isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

            // Currently there are no hook points defined in kea-netconf
            // processing.
            "hooks-libraries": [
-               // The hooks libraries list may contain more than one library.
+               // The hook libraries list may contain more than one library.
                {
                    // The only necessary parameter is the library filename.
                    "library": "/opt/local/netconf-commands.so",